cretz/fusty/docs/configuration.md

 ## Job Store

 A job store is where the configuration information for jobs is stored and retrieved from.
-Currently, Fusty only supports local job stores currently.
+Currently, Fusty only supports local job stores.
 Below is an example of a local job store configuration in JSON with comments explaining each part.

 ```js
 "job_store": {